richstokes/bruteforce-helloworld/README.md

 ```
   -w string
         A string to bruteforce (default "hello world")
+  -b    Enables benchmark mode if set (same random number generator each time)
 ```

 Best ran in a clear terminal, since it uses control characters to update the console in place: